 An agreement must be registered on the land title to to which it applies.

 This ensures that all future land owners are aware of and bound by the requirements of the agreement.

 We will arrange for registration when we are satisfied that the agreement protects our interests.

 If you're considering a development project, refer to the Banyule Planning Scheme and our Development Contributions Plan(PDF, 2MB) as some exemptions do apply.

 The Victoria Government Department of Environment, Land, Water and Planning has extensive resources on plans and subdivision.

-If you have any questions, contact the Planning Team on 9457 9808 or at Subdivisions@banyule.vic.gov.au
+If you have any questions, contact the Development Planning team on 9490 4222 or at Subdivisions@banyule.vic.gov.au